Basis-Theory/docs/source/includes/elements/_permissions.md

 Permissions are associated with every application and can be configured when you [create an application](#create-application) or [update an application](#update-application).

-Hosted Elements only allows _create_ permissions, removing any risk that your API keys are stolen and used to access data.
+Elements only allows _create_ permissions, removing any risk that your API keys are stolen and used to access data.

 <aside class="notice">
   <span>Dependent permission types are automatically assigned when an application is created or updated.
 For example, if an application is created with <code>card:read</code>, then the permission of <code>token:read</code> will automatically be assigned.</span>